Indian Armed Forces: Modernisation

-To protect IAF assets on the ground, there has been a search for short-range surface-to-air missile.
-India has begun deploying six Akash surface-to-air missile (SAM) squadrons in the northeast to deter Chinese jets, helicopters and drones against any misadventure in the region.
+To protect IAF assets on the ground, there has been a search for a short-range surface-to-air missile.
+India has begun deploying six Akash surface-to-air missile (SAM) squadrons in the northeast to deter Chinese jets, helicopters, and drones against any misadventure in the region.
 The IAF has started taking delivery of the six Akash missile squadrons, which can "neutralise" multiple targets at a 25 km interception range in all weather conditions, earmarked for the eastern theatre.
 The IAF has already deployed the first two Akash squadrons at the Mirage-2000 base in Gwalior and the Sukhoi base in Pune.

 Indian Coast Guard

 Indian Coast Guard (ICG) helicopter takes a survivor to an ICG ship during a mock drill.

 The Indian Coast Guard (ICG) protects India's maritime interests and enforces maritime law, with jurisdiction over the territorial waters of India, including its contiguous zone and exclusive economic zone.
 The Indian Coast Guard was formally established on 18 August 1978 by the Coast Guard Act, 1978 of the Parliament of India as an independent Armed force of India.
 It operates under the Ministry of Defence.

-The Coast Guard works in close co-operation with the Indian Navy, the Department of Fisheries, the Department of Revenue (Customs) and the Central and State police forces.
+The Coast Guard works in close co-operation with the Indian Navy, the Department of Fisheries, the Department of Revenue (Customs), and the Central and State police forces.